 - managing your investments.

-When we manage your financial affairs, you can be sure that we are impartial and have your best interests at heart.
+You can choose the Public Trustee to be your financial attorney—you can be sure that we are impartial and have your best interests at heart.

 - understand the nature and effect of a decision